8 Tips for Starting a Photography Business

 2. Determine your ideal client

-Similar to knowing your niche, it is important to know your ideal client, AKA your target market.
+Similar to knowing your niche, it is important to know your ideal photography client, AKA your target market.

 Determining your ideal client is pivotal for creating a marketing strategy, a portfolio, and a website that attracts those dream clients that you want to work with.